urbandataanalytics/RecordMapper/README.md

 XMLReader class.
 To extract data from a CSV file, we will be using the CSVReader class.

-A Reader sub-class implements the *read_records_from_input* method, which will return the content of the file **record by record**.

-Each specific Reader sub-class is located in the directory of its own format, sharing space with the correspondent Writer sub-class (we will be talking about it soon).
+A Reader sub-class implements the *read_records_from_input* method, which will return the content of the file record by record.
+Each specific Reader sub-class is located in the directory of its own format, sharing space with the correspondent Writer sub-class.

-## Writers
+### Writers

-After applying the record transformations, the Record Mapper must be able to write the resultant transformed records in a file.
+After applying the records transformations, the Record Mapper must be able to write the resultant transformed records in a file.
 It supports writing files for different formats, including csv and avro.